Blog

 In Colorado, the standard commission approved contract created by the Colorado Department of Real Estate is fairly balanced and protects both parties.
 Some buyers use their own custom contracts that heavily favor the buyer and include broad escape clauses.

 It’s also important to check whether the contract includes assignment language, which allows the buyer to sell the contract to another investor.
-Assignment isn’t necessarily bad, but a reputable buyer should explain it clearly before you sign.
+Assignment isn’t always bad, but a reputable buyer should explain it clearly before you sign.

 One of the biggest misconceptions about cash buyers is that they simply throw out low offers hoping someone accepts.